Co-dfns versus BQN's implementation

 The BQN self-hosted compiler is directly inspired by the Co-dfns project, a compiler for a subset of Dyalog APL.
 I'm very grateful to Aaron for showing that array-oriented compilation is even possible!
 In addition to the obvious difference of target language, BQN differs from Co-dfns both in goals and methods.

-Co-dfns initially didn't check for compilation errors, but has started to add some checks with messages.
-It's behind BQN, which has complete error checking and good error messages, and includes source positions in compiler errors as well as in the compiled code for use in runtime errors.
+It started a year or two after we finished, but Co-dfns is now pretty similar to BQN in its error handling and source position tracking.
+BQN has complete error checking and good error messages, and includes source positions in compiler errors as well as in the compiled code for use in runtime errors.
 Position tracking and error checking together add about 20% to the number of lines in compiler and 10% to compile times.
 And improving the way errors are reported once found has no cost for working programs, because reporting code only needs to be run if there's a compiler error.
 The only thing that really takes advantage of this now is the reporting for bracket matching, which goes over all brackets with a stack-based (not array-oriented or parallel) method.

 At the time I began work on BQN, Aaron advocated the almost complete separation of code from comments (thesis) in addition to his very terse style as a general programming methodology.
 I find that such a style makes it hard to connect the documentation to the code, and is very slow in providing a summary or reminder of functionality that a comment might.
 I chose one comment per line as a better balance of compactness and faster accessibility.
 Co-dfns has since fluctuated wildly in its approach to documenting the code, including a stab at literate programming with perhaps half a page to describe each line for the parts that were finished.